madrus/workflows/README.md

 # Workflows Course

-This project is an example of workflow management for a lynda.com course "web project workflows with gulp.js, git, and browserify"
+This project is an example of workflow management for a lynda.com course.